When To Clean up, Paint up, Fix up Your Home

-First put yourself in the buyer’s shoes.
+Put yourself in the buyer’s shoes.
 Assume two homes are virtually identical.
 They are both the same price and in the same neighborhood.
-Except, one of them is un-kept.
+Except, one of them is unkempt.
 Which one will you buy?
-If you chose the un-kept one because it was 3 blocks closer to work, how much less would you be willing to offer because you know you will have to spend time and money to freshen it up?
+If you chose the unkempt one because it was three blocks closer to work, how much less would you be willing to offer because you know you will have to spend time and money to freshen it up?
 There can be a thin line between upkeep and repair – condition and cleanliness, but sharp homes usually sell faster and for more money.

 The clean up checklist:

-- Remove any personal items you plan to give away or throw away now.
-Or, store it off site.
+- Remove items from closets you plan to give away or throw away now.
+Thin out and organize them to show off the functionality.
+Or, store items off-site.
 Do not wait till you move.

 - If the carpets show wear or have spots have it cleaned commercially.